lit-lang/lit/README.md

   - I want to keep the language consistent, yet.
 - **Don't take it too serious**:
   - This is my first language, so I want it to be fun (and learn from experience).
+  - Speed will be nice (since it's implemented in Crystal), but it's priority.

 ## Installation